Philips T8 LED Tube 10.5W - 4 Foot (1200mm, 120cm)

 Which is better: 6500K or 4000K?

-One colour temperature is not really "better" than the other.
-Generally 6500K is a "whiter" light and is perceived to be slightly brighter.
+One colour temperature is not really 'better' than the other.
+Generally, 6500K is a 'whiter' light and is perceived to be slightly brighter.
 If you want these LED tubes to look the same as the fluro tubes you are replacing, look for '840' or '865' on your existing tubes.
 '840' is 4000K and '865' is 6500K.
 Use the drop-down menu at the top of this page to make your selection.